brycewray/astro-site-legacy/src/pages/posts/2021/07/beginners-luck-4-vite-edition.md

 ## The conversion process

-As noted in "Eleventy + Vite = elite," I simply borrowed code from Fotis Papado&shy;georgo&shy;poulos's repo, [`eleventy-with-vite`](https://github.com/fpapado/eleventy-with-vite), with additional guidance from Simon East's *Medium* article, "[Clean SASS and JS with Eleventy in 2021 (Using Vite)](https://medium.com/@SimonEast/clean-sass-and-js-with-eleventy-in-2021-using-vite-98747500d8f8)."
+As noted in "Eleventy + Vite = elite," I simply borrowed code from Fotis Papado&shy;georgo&shy;poulos's repo, [`eleventy-with-vite`](https://github.com/fpapado/eleventy-with-vite), with additional guidance from Simon East's *Medium* article, “[Clean SASS and JS with Eleventy in 2021 (Using Vite)](https://medium.com/@SimonEast/clean-sass-and-js-with-eleventy-in-2021-using-vite-98747500d8f8).”

 Specifically, here's what I did to turn the `eleventy_solo_starter_njk` clone into `eleventy_vite_starter`.
 If you prefer just to add Vite to your own Eleventy repo, you can do the same, so consider these as steps to follow.